 This allows you to build out fairly large target lists, a lot quicker.
 However, the reason I would not advocate to build an entire link profile on guest posts alone, is due to the amount of work involved.
 Since for every guest post opportunity, you will need to create a whole new article for one link.
 Whereas when building resource links, you could create one piece and build dozens of links to that piece.

-This article is only touching the surface of building links.
+This article is only touching the surface of white hat link building.
 There are so many more in-depth strategies, methods and even link building services to help build them.
 However, it gives you a good basic strategy and is more about getting you in the right mindset.

 Yes, it does take effort.
 It’s going to take market research, knowing your audience and investing in content which would interest them.
 And not every piece you create will interest them!
 But its part and parcel of the content marketing game.